The Buggles: 1977–1979: Formation

-In 1977, Horn, Downes and Woolley got together and began recording a selection of demos in a small room above a stonemason shop in Wimbledon, southwest London, including "Video Killed the Radio Star", "Clean, Clean" and "On TV".
+In 1977, Horn, Downes and Woolley got together and began recording a selection of demos in a small room above a stonemason shop in Wimbledon, south-west London, including "Video Killed the Radio Star", "Clean, Clean" and "On TV".
 Though unsure about what they wished to do with the demos, Downes remembered that "we knew even then ... there was some distant goal that had to be reached", and proceeded to re-record the songs at a 16-track recording studio in north London.
 Initial searches for the right record label to record and release an album failed, but Horn, having begun a relationship with Jill Sinclair, a co-founder of Sarm East Studios, managed to secure plans for a potential deal.
 However, the demo version of "Video Killed the Radio Star" caught the attention of producer Chris Blackwell of Island Records and, on the day on which Horn and Downes were due to sign with Sarm East, Blackwell offered them a more lucrative deal, which they accepted.
 Downes claimed Island rejected them three times before a final deal was agreed upon.

 1979–1980: The Age of Plastic

-With the Island recording contract having been secured, The Buggles recorded their debut studio album, The Age of Plastic, through 1979.
+With the Island recording contract having been secured, the Buggles recorded their debut studio album, The Age of Plastic, through 1979.
 Initially, the demo of "Video Killed the Radio Star" featured vocals by Tina Charles, who also helped fund the project.
 Although the song was primarily a Woolley composition, he ended his association with Horn and Downes to form the Camera Club before the song's release as a single.
 Making The Age of Plastic involved several months of tiresome and intense experimentation with studio equipment and techniques, struggling to capture the "magic" of the original demos.
 Debi Doss and Linda Jardim-Allan, the female voices on "Video Killed the Radio Star", contributed their vocals to other songs on the album as well.

 "Video Killed the Radio Star", the album's lead single, was released first in September 1979 to considerable commercial success, topping the chart in 16 countries.
 Its music video, directed by Russell Mulcahy, was the first video aired on MTV in the United States on 1 August 1981.
 Film composer Hans Zimmer makes a brief appearance in the video.
 The Age of Plastic was released in January 1980 and reached No. 27 on the UK Albums Chart.
 Three subsequent singles were released: "Living in the Plastic Age", "Clean, Clean" and "Elstree", all of which charted in the United Kingdom.